nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 In this first blog post, we'll be going over:
 - A frist look of the data using [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler).
-- Exploratory Data Analysis (EDA) and Feature Engineering with the help of PySpark
+- Exploratory Data Analysis (EDA) and Feature Engineering
 - Tracking the performance of different Machine Learning (ML) Models using Experiments
 - Selecting the best performing model using the ML Model functionality
-- Predicting the winner of this year's tournament

 Let's get to the first step, getting and processing data to create a dataset with relevant features.